Tony Farmer (basketball, born 1994)

-Tony Farmer (born March 24, 1994) is an American professional basketball player who last played for the Halcones de Ciudad Obregón of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
-A highly touted high school prospect, Farmer's career was brought to a halt when he was sentenced to three years in prison after pleading guilty to kidnapping charges in 2012.
+Tony Christopher Farmer (born March 24, 1994) is an American professional basketball player who last played for Marinos of the Superliga Profesional de Baloncesto.
+Farmer was a top-100 ESPN recruit with NBA potential, but his career was brought to a halt when he was sentenced to three years in prison after pleading guilty to kidnapping, assault and robbery against his former girlfriend in 2012.
 After his release in 2015, he played college basketball at Lee College and participated in the 2017 NBA draft, where he went undrafted.

 Early life and education

 Farmer excelled at Garfield Heights High School outside of Cleveland, Ohio, graduating in 2012.
 He was rated among the top 100 high school players in the U.S. In his senior year, Farmer was being recruited by several Division I schools, including a handful in the Big Ten.

 College career

 Farmer planned to enroll at Lincoln College, but was refused admission.
 He eventually signed to play with Lee College, a community college in Baytown, Texas.
 As a freshman in 2015–16, he made 31 appearances for the Runnin’ Rebels, averaging 16.7 points, 8.7 rebounds and 2.4 assists a contest.
 In 2016–17, Farmer scored 17.4 points per outing, while pulling down 9.5 rebounds and dishing out 3.2 assists a game.

 After the conclusion of his sophomore year, Farmer turned pro and put his name in the 2017 NBA draft.
 He would ultimately be undrafted that year.